khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 * Thunderbolt 3 passthrough
   * can be used as additional DisplayPort output

-It's a very bare bones dock, but if all you need is some USB ports, PCIe Ethernet and DisplaPort, this dock is a great value!
+It's a very bare bones dock, but if all you need is some USB ports, PCIe Ethernet and DisplayPort, this dock is a great value!
 Ensure you look on used markets such as eBay to get better pricing, as these docks usually sit under $100 CAD without PSUs or just over with them.

 ### Best Overall